-If your unit is looking for a vendor service or product that will access, process, or maintain sensitive institutional data, you need to ensure compliance with all relevant IT security and privacy laws, regulations, and U-M policies and procurement processes (Third Party Vendor Security and Compliance (DS-20)).
+If your unit is looking for a vendor service or product that will access, process, or maintain sensitive institutional data, you need to ensure compliance with all relevant IT security and privacy laws, regulations, and U-M policies and procurement processes.

-- Use the U-M Service Provider Security-Compliance Questionnaire (UMSPSCQ) to gather the needed information.
-The questionnaire is periodically reviewed and updated by Information Assurance and Michigan Medicine Corporate Compliance.
+The questionnaire is periodically reviewed and updated by ITS Information Assurance and Michigan Medicine Corporate Compliance.

 - Your unit's Security Unit Liaison is expected to coordinate (or designate someone to coordinate) the service provider security and compliance review process for unit procurements.